History of Suresnes: Second Republic

 Plaque on Rue Salomon-de-Rothschild, which pays tribute to him, at the level of his former property.

-A year after its establishment, the anniversary of the Second Republic was celebrated in Suresnes with a ceremony, the government allocating 150 francs for distribution to the poor.
+A year after its establishment, the anniversary of the Second Republic was celebrated in Suresnes with a ceremony, during which the government allocated 150 francs to be distributed to people in poverty.
 On February 21, 1850, a similar ceremony took place, this time in memory of the citizens who had died during the revolt.
 Louis-Napoléon Bonaparte's desire for a well-trained professional army competed with the gendarmerie, considered safer, while the National Guard, including that of Suresnes, lost importance.
-When the budget for 1853 was presented, provision was made for a roadmender to be assigned to regular maintenance of the Suresnes roads, a further step towards cleaner streets.
+When the 1853 budget was presented, provision was made for a roadmender to be assigned to the regular maintenance of the Suresnes roads, a further step towards cleaner streets.

 A suspension bridge, the first in Suresnes' history, was inaugurated in 1842.
 At the time, there were many complaints about the difficulty for cars passing through Suresnes to reach Rueil and then Saint-Germain, notably because of the steep slope of the Rue de la Tuilerie, as the Boulevard de Versailles had still not been built.
 In 1853, Mrs. Fluteaux, Dansac et Cie replaced Blanchet to supply gas to Suresnes, whose plant was located on the banks of the Seine, on the border with Saint-Cloud.